 Police were on the property to ensure that the valuables were safe.

-The house failed to sell at auction and it’s remained vacant ever since.
+The house has remained vacant ever since.